Quickstart

 - Start minikube cluster and install Istio

-minikube start --vm-driver=docker --cpus 8 --memory 8192 --kubernetes-version v1.21.2
+minikube start --extra-config=apiserver.enable-admission-plugins=PodSecurityPolicy --addons=pod-security-policy --vm-driver=docker --cpus 8 --memory 8192 --kubernetes-version v1.21.2

 istioctl install -y

-Launch submarine in the cluster
+Launch submarine in the clusterβ

 - Clone the project